kellygyu/LoL-league-winrate-analysis/README.md

 | WLDs       |             0.0137133  |         0.00769654 |

-We can see from the missing and not missing columns that the distribution of split is not at all similar.
-Hence, we will run a permutation test with 1000 reps using TVD to confirm this finding.
+We can see from the missing and not missing columns that the distribution of `"league"` varies greatly.
+Hence, we will run a permutation test with 1000 reps using Total Variation Distance (TVD) to confirm this finding.

+**Null Hypothesis:** The missingess of `"goldat10"` does not depend on `"league"` **Alternative Hypothesis:** The missingess of `"goldat10"` depends on `"league"`

 Our results are as listed: